-“Jon.”
-Sarah spoke just one word and the young man face’s blossomed into joy.
+“Jon,” Sarah spoke just one word, and the young man’s face blossomed into joy.

-“Let’s go home Jon.”
-Sarah’s word even struck Zero’s heart.
+“Let’s go home, Jon.”
+Sarah’s words even struck Zero’s heart.

 “Thank you.”
-The angel gave him a soft nodded.
-“You have helped changed the destiny of this man’s life.
+The angel gave him a soft nod.
+“You have helped change the destiny of this man’s life.
 That is why I am here.
-For your help, the Seed that is in your possession have received new abilities, though I recommend that you should reach your physical body first to activate it.”
+For your help, the Seed that is in your possession has received new abilities, though I recommend that you should reach your physical body first to activate it.”
 She spoke and smiled.

-He was to shocked to even ask her any other question and stare at the mesmerizing beauty before him.
+He was too shocked to ask her any other question and stare at the mesmerizing beauty before him.

-Her wings extended outwards and wrapped both Jon and her into a tight cocoon.
+Her wings extended outwards and wrapped Jon and her into a tight cocoon.
 All the darkness that was willed up in Jon’s body crumbled away like dust and in its place was a happy man full of love.
-In the blink of an eye, a bright blinding light erupted from both of them as they disappeared into the light.
+Then, in the blink of an eye, a bright blinding light erupted from both of them as they disappeared into the light.

 Zero felt pleased that his Seed’s power was unlocking.
-The telepathy skill that he had gained had been both a pain in the ass at the same time useful.
-At first, it was very strange that he was able to hear the thoughts of other people unwillingly, but at the same time it gave him an edge in many things, especially in fighting.
-Though at the same time, he had not been using it too much because he was not even able to control it.
+The telepathy skill he had gained had been both a pain in the ass and, at the same time, useful.
+At first, it was very strange that he could hear other people’s thoughts unwillingly, but at the same time, it gave him an edge in many things, especially in fighting.
+At the same time, he had not been using it too much because he could not even control it.

 His Telepathy skill was still at the stage where it would come and go without a second thought.
-Sometimes, it was even so jumbled up with his own thoughts that it even confused him.
-It took awhile for him to get used to which thoughts were his and which were not.
+Sometimes, it was even so jumbled up with his thoughts that it confused him.
+It took a while for him to get used to which thoughts were his and which were not.

-He had no time to waste, he needed to find his body.
-Who knew how far the distance Russ was to the Draconis Village.
-His feet was moving towards where he needed to go.
-It was a unconscious pull that told him the direction of the ‘Dragon’s Home’ that kept him moving.
+He had no time to waste; he needed to find his body.
+Who knew how far distance Russ was to the Draconis Village?
+His feet were moving toward where he needed to go.
+An unconscious pull told him the direction of the ‘Dragon’s Home’ that kept him moving.

 Even in the gloomy atmosphere of the world, Zero pushed forward.
 The forest was different than the city.
 They were no deceased people, but instead animals and monsters.
-Animals as usual flee from the sight of him, while the monsters looked twice as more intimidating than when they were in the physical plane.
+Animals, as usual, flee from the sight of him, while the monsters look twice as intimidating as when they are in the physical plane.

-He could tell that by casting off their shell, the limit that one had on their body multiplied giving a full reign of their powers.
-Luckily for him, the amount of deceased monsters were lower in number at the moment, though at times he would cross paths with a large herd of them moving in one direction.
+He could tell that by casting off their shell, the limit one had on their body multiplied, giving a full reign of their powers.
+Luckily for him, the number of deceased monsters was lower at the moment, though at times he would cross paths with a large herd of them moving in one direction.

-Zero did not take unnecessary battles and instead tried his best to avoid as many fights as possible.
-His goal was not to kill as many monsters on his way towards Draconis Village but get there as fast as possible.
-He was not sure how much time had passed since his soul was pulled out of his body.
+Zero did not take unnecessary battles and tried his best to avoid as many fights as possible.
+His goal was not to kill as many monsters on his way toward Draconis Village but get there as fast as possible.
+He was unsure how much time had passed since his soul was pulled out of his body.
 In all honesty, he wasn’t sure how fast or slow the time between the living and the dead flowed.
-This was his second time he had run around the world of the dead.
+This was the second time he had run around the world of the dead.

 The other times that he had died, he would just wait for the twenty-four hours to be over.
 This world was not something that he enjoyed being in.
 In all honesty, it reminded him too much of the real world that it gave him shivers.